Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Insurance-Based Care Model:

 Traditional insurance-based care typically involves primary care physicians or endocrinologists who may have less specific experience with GLP-1 medications for weight loss.
-However, these physicians provide comprehensive healthcare beyond weight management, potentially identifying and addressing related health conditions more effectively.
+But these physicians provide thorough healthcare beyond weight management, potentially identifying and addressing related health conditions more effectively.

-Insurance-based care often includes more extensive initial evaluation, including detailed medical history, physical examination, and comprehensive lab work.
+Insurance-based care often includes more extensive initial evaluation, including detailed medical history, physical examination, and thorough lab work.
 This thorough assessment may identify contraindications or comorbidities that telehealth consultations might miss.

 The continuity of care in insurance-based models can be superior for patients with complex medical histories.
 Having a single physician manage diabetes, hypertension, and weight loss medications simultaneously may provide better coordination and reduce potential drug interactions.